GKingA/git_tutorial/README.md

 # Authentication

-First things first you should learn the two authentication methods you can use with github.
+First things first you should learn the two main authentication methods you can use with github.

 Why do you need authentication?
 To use git from your own computer; be able to clone, pull, push to any repository that you have access to.